 - Offer customers the choice to continue waiting for their order to arrive or to cancel their order and receive an immediate refund.

 All credit card networks have their own specific reason codes and descriptions for chargebacks.
-Although the codes and descriptions vary, the nature and documentation requirements to dispute claims are the same.
-Reason codes and descriptions used by the four major credit card networks in the United States for services and merchandise not received are:
+Although the codes and descriptions vary, nature and documentation requirements to dispute claims are the same.
+Reason codes and descriptions in use by the four major credit card networks in the United States for services and merchandise not available are:

-When disputing a chargeback claiming merchandise or services were not received, merchants need to be prepared to provide specific documentation to prove delivery:
+When disputing a chargeback claiming merchandise or services were not available, merchants must be active to provide specific documentation to prove delivery:

-- For services, a copy of an invoice signed by the customer or such other documents verifying that the customer received the service.
+- For services, a customer signs a copy of an invoice or such other documents verifying that the customer has the service.

-- For carrier delivery, a copy of a delivery receipt that clearly shows the tracking number, delivery address, customer signature (if available) and date of delivery.
+- When carrier delivery, a copy of a delivery receipt that clearly shows the tracking number, delivery address, customer signature, and date of delivery.

 - For download of products, electronically delivery documentation.